moodle/devdocs/general/development/process/peer-review.md

 - $_GET, $_POST, $_REQUEST, $_COOKIE, and $_SESSION are never used.

 :::tip
 See the [Coding style guide](/general/development/policies/codingstyle) for details.
 Most of the previous items list are checked automatically by the CiBot (Automated code review).
 So in this case it's recommended to review the execution results to validate that there aren't errors.
-However, take into account that for now, CiBot is not checking all file types (it happens, for instance, with the Javascript files).
+However, take into account that for now, CiBot is not checking all file types (it happens, for instance, with the JavaScript files).
 :::

 ### Output